hossfard/aws-swebsite-cfn/README.md

 This is because the certificate, as of this writing, *must* be created in `us-east-1` while the S3 bucket and cloudfront may be created in any region.
-Since cloudformation by itself (as of this writing) does not have a straightforward way of creating resources in two different regions in the same stack, it's easier to break them up into two different stacks.
-These two stacks can of course easily be merged into a single stack but with the caveat that all the resources would have to be created in the same region.
+Since cloudformation by itself does not seem to have a straightforward way of creating resources in two different regions in the same stack, it is easier to break them up into two different stacks.
+These two stacks can of course easily be merged into one but with the caveat that all the resources would have to be created in the same region, which is less than ideal.

 0. Prerequisites
- - Unless using a subdomain, must use AWS DNS (Route 53) since normal DNS does not allow domain root `CNAME` records.
+ - Unless using a subdomain, either your DNS provider must support `ALIAS` records or must use AWS DNS (Route 53) since normal DNS does not allow domain root `CNAME` records.
- - If not already installed, [install](https://aws.amazon.com/cli/)
-   `awscli` or activate it.
+ - If not already installed, [install](https://aws.amazon.com/cli/) `awscli` or activate it.
  - It's assumed that a default aws profile exists.
 If not, pass `--profile <profile-name` to all `aws` commands.

-1. Navigate to the root and create the cloudformation stack for generating a certificate
+1. Navigate to the root and create the cloudformation stack for generating a certificate.

+The profile used must have appropriate permissions for creating Cloudformation stacks, S3 buckets, Cloudfront distribution, and Certificate.
+May be skipped if you have a single unnamed profile.

 ```bash
 # Note: region must be "us-east-1".
 Do not change.